danielharrell/open-eyes-lect-2017-18/Open.md

 The subject of this passage, of course, is Causabon himself.
-And Eliot addresses the reader directly, I think, to persuade us, if not to love him, at least to acknowledge him; and come to know him, then, in his selfhood, just as Dorothea must learn to do.
+And Eliot addresses the reader directly, I think, to persuade us, if not to love him, at least to acknowledge him, and come to know him, then, in his selfhood, just as Dorothea must learn to do.
 Yet to know him in his selfhood is to pity him, evidently, for a self he can never escape.
 Eliot writes as if there were no way to enjoy, and still be